Boston's Freedom Trail

 There are Freedom Trail information centers in Boston Common (Tremont Street), at Faneuil Hall, and at the Charlestown Navy Yard Visitor Center (in Building 5).

-The National Park Service offers free 60-minute themed Freedom Trail walking tours from its Faneuil Hall Visitor Center.
-The "Meetings, Mobs & Martyrs" tour visits the Hall, Old State House, and Old South Meeting House; the "Allegiance to Revolution" tour starts at Faneuil Hall and goes to the Paul Revere House and Old North Church.
+The National Park Service offers free 60-minute themed Freedom Trail walking tours from its Faneuil Hall Visitor Center as well as talks on important historical events.
+The "Meetings, Mobs & Martyrs" tour visits the Hall, Old State House, and Old South Meeting House.
+The shorter "Cradle of Liberty" chat, a 20-minute talk, takes place at Faneuil Hall every half hour from 9:30 am to 4:30 pm.
+The "Decisive Day" 15-minute talk at the Bunker Hill Monument discusses the experiences of soldiers on both sides of the first real battle of the Revolutionary War.
 Check online (www.nps.gov/bost/planyourvisit/guidedtours.htm) for times and other options; it’s a good idea to show up at least 30 minutes early, as the popular tours are limited to 30 people.
-Another ranger-led tour leaves from the Charlestown Navy Yard and goes to the Bunker Hill Monument on the hour.
-Half-hour tours of the USS Constitution are offered Tuesday through Sunday.
+Another 30-minute chat is "Muskets, Men & Liberty" at the Bunker Hill Monument, which includes a musket-firing demonstration.
+Half-hour tours of the USS Constitution are normally offered Tuesday through Sunday; however, the ship is under renovation.
+It returns to its berth in the summer of 2017, but won't reopen to the public until late 2017.
 Note that visitors to the ship must go through security screening.

 The trail winds through the heart of Downtown Boston, so finding a quick bite or a nice sit-down meal isn’t difficult.
 Quincy Market, near Faneuil Hall, is packed with cafés and eateries.
 Another good lunch choice is one of the North End’s wonderful Italian restaurants.